WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 ## SDL

 * `-nonquerty` - Use the keyname to workout the scan code when handling key input.
 This is an experimental feature.
 * `-exclusivefs` - Tells the game to minimize the window if in fullscreen mode, and the player Command-Tabs.
-Only works on OS X systems.
+Only works on OS X.